apgupta3091/Javascript-Project/README.md

 to these states and how many open software dev jobs they have.

-A developer will be able to hover over all of the states on the map and receive the amount of open software dev jobs in each state along with a chart with the trends of how many jobs there are in total for the past 5 years across the U.S.
+A developer will be able to hover over all of the states on the map and receive the number of open software dev jobs in each state along with a dynamic chart to see the data for each region in the U.S.

-The developer is also able to select a year from 2016 - 2021 and hover over each state on the map for the relevant data from that year selected for each state.

 -----------------------------------------------------------------------------

-FUNCTIONALITY & MVP's:
+##FUNCTIONALITY & MVP's:

 With this Software's Dev data visualization project, users will be able to: